Legitimate ways to get free stuff online (and tips to not get scammed in the process)

 This is a new one but one of the best!
 You get a BOX of free goodies – no credit card required and shipping is free.
 They have limited quantities so you want to make sure you get them while they last!

 PatPat is a daily deals site, where they have AMAZING deals on products for babies, kids, and women.
 They have a free product available every day as well – it goes up at 6 AM PST and is available until it runs out.
 You can get it on the mobile app or the website.
-When you place your first order, use the code apCI13 to get 25% off (if you order more than the free item.)
+When you place your first order, use the code apCI13 to get 25% off (if you order more than the free item).
 It’s really an awesome website.

 This is a survey site, but they also give out free coupons and free samples often to active members!

-I stumbled upon Expo TV a few months ago when I was trying to find free baby products.
+I stumbled upon Gen Video a few months ago when I was trying to find free baby products.
 I wasn’t quite sure what it was at first, but within hours of signing up, I was asked to fill out a survey to see if I qualified for one of the Tryology product samples.
 I’m usually pretty skeptical when I find a new site that gives away free products, and I figured I wouldn’t be accepted.
 However, I was, and yesterday I got a big package of Huggies diapers, and a box of wipes.
-All you have to do is try the product, and then upload a two minute video with your opinion.
-In the mean time, while you are waiting for these types of offers, they ask you to review products you already own, and upload videos.
+All you have to do is try the product, and then upload a two-minute video with your opinion.
+In the mean time while you are waiting for these types of offers, they ask you to review products you already own, and upload videos.
 These give you points, and in turn, increase the likelihood that you’ll get one.

 Since my first campaign, I haven’t been accepted again.
 For some reason, none of the videos I uploaded have been accepted, and I think that has to do with it.
 However, I still fully endorse this website because it is legitimate, and there is a lot of opportunities to earn points to redeem toward rewards.
 To see current programs that are open, visit this link.

 I think I heard about this when one of my cousins posted about it on Facebook, and I was hooked ever since.
 Like Smiley360, they send you products in exchange for distributing coupons and sharing your experience on social networks.
 I think they have better products though for the most part.
 I’ve been selected for three campaigns in the past few months — one for McCormick seasonings, one for Glade Expressions, one for a hydro silk razor, and also for carb master yogurt.
-Sometimes they send you coupons in the mail for free products that you have to redeem yourself, and sometimes the product is just send directly to you.
+Sometimes they send you coupons in the mail for free products that you have to redeem yourself, and sometimes the product is just sent directly to you.
 The coupons they send to distribute are also extremely high value, and quite often, the product will end up being free as well.
 You get more campaigns the higher your “bzz score” is, which can be improved by taking short surveys and sharing information on Facebook or Twitter.

 This site basically sends you free products in exchange for hosting a party featuring them.
 I’ve only been selected for one — a Rice Krispie party — but they have so many different parties each year.
 I knew a few people who were selected for a Fisher Price party last year, and they received literally hundreds of dollars worth of free toys.
 It does take some effort to get selected — you’ve got to share it in Facebook or Twitter, and participate in discussions every now and then — but it’s totally worth it.
 Some of the parties I’ve seen recently have been for Soda Stream Makers, a movie projector, and for a bunch of Hasbro games.
-If you like to throw parties, and want to get all the materials to throw one, this is definitely the site for you.
+If you like to throw parties and want to get all the materials to throw one, this is definitely the site for you.

 Smiley360 lets you “be the first to try exclusive new products, experiences, and offers.”
 If you qualify for a “mission,” they will send you products in the mail to use and talk about with your friends.
 You get “smileys” for sharing the product (or a coupon) with others, and then recording your experience.
 I haven’t always qualified for missions, but I have gotten a few fun products — most recently, infant Advil, which has been awesome for when Jack has been teething or had an ear infection.
 The more missions you do, the more likely you’ll get selected for one of the cooler ones.
 They also host a lot of fun promotional events online.

+Well, there you have it!
 Do you have any favorite sites that give out free products?